 This board is was straight up magic!
 It really opened up my mind to the possibilities of non-stock status quo thruster surfboards.

 I recall friends and local yokels calling me a f*cking longboarder for riding this board back in the day, despite it being only 6’6″.

 Longboards were definitely not cool at the time and for sure anything without a pointy nose made you a pariah.

 However, this board just flat out surfed anything else I had ridden to that date so that I just kept riding it despite the hecklers.

-One all day Baja session burns in my memory.
+One all-day Baja session burns in my memory.
 The surf was pumping at a shifty reef with wonky currents and blasting offshore winds.
-A lot of guys threw in the towel due to frustation, but this board got me into every wave I wanted.
+A lot of guys threw in the towel due to frustration, but this board got me into every wave I wanted.

 That day alone started a 25 year love affair for me with Bonzer eggs.

 In the late 1990’s I came home to my bachelor pad to find this board missing out of the board rack and a note on my bed from Jeff Nelson with $175 cash explaining that Jeff had taken the board for an extended Baja trip.

 15 years later it’s currently displayed on the wall of Surfy Surfy surf shop.

 Thanks for letting me borrow it all these years…it definitely is a special one…somewhere i’v got a pic of this board laying on deck framing a perfect perkos peak…sorry for the boat resin ding repair, that was from when I tried to shoot the jetty at San Miguel, next wave blasted me high and dry :-0 can’t wait for my next Magic Moonlight Ride…